ddeepak95/perplexity-info-ranger/README.md

 # Perplexity Info Ranger

 Perplexity Info Ranger is an automated news curation and research tool that uses Perplexity AI to gather relevant news and information on various topics from the web and sends them to a Telegram channel.
+The tool also uses OpenAI to format the news content into structured, readable messages.
 The application runs as a serverless function on AWS Lambda, scheduled to execute at specific intervals.

 ## Features